DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/quickstarts/4_ef.md

 To move this data into a database that is persistent between restarts and across multiple IdentityServer instances, we can use the IdentityServer4 Entity Framework library.

 {{% notice note %}}
-In addition to manually configuring EF support, there is also an IdentityServer template to create a new project with EF support, using ``dotnet new isef``.
+In addition to manually configuring EF support, there is also an IdentityServer template to create a new project with EF support, using *dotnet new isef*.
 {{% /notice %}}

 ## Overview
 Our EF integration library implements the required stores and services using the following DbContexts:

-    * ConfigurationDbContext - used for configuration data such as clients, resources, and scopes
+* ConfigurationDbContext: used for configuration data such as clients, resources, and scopes
-    * PersistedGrantDbContext - used for temporary operational data such as authorization codes, and refresh tokens
+* PersistedGrantDbContext: used for dynamic operational data such as authorization codes, and refresh tokens

 These contexts are suitable for any Entity Framework Core compatible relational database.

-You can find the extension methods to register them in your IdentityServer in the ``Duende.IdentityServer.EntityFramework`` nuget package, which we will add to the *IdentityServer* project now:
+You can find the extension methods to register them in your IdentityServer in the *Duende.IdentityServer.EntityFramework* nuget package, which we will add to the *IdentityServer* project now:

     dotnet add package Duende.IdentityServer.EntityFramework